Confused by all these new laws and what makes an AR-15 “featureless” so you might not have to register it as an assault weapon (AW)?

 Testing out my @aeroprecision upper.
 Check out my review by clicking the #linkinbio . . . #aeroprecision #m4e1 #uspsa #nra #2a #3gun #ar15upper #arupper #builtnotbought #gunreview #2amendment #gun #gunsofinstagram #pewpew #pewpewlife #pewpewtactical #firearm #tactical #gunsmithing #ar15 #rifle #competition #competitionday

-Exile Machine Hammerhead Stock: What I use in my featureless builds since it lets you have a hunting rifle grip.
+Exile Machine Hammerhead Stock: What I use in most of my featureless builds since it lets you have a hunting rifle grip.
 Looks funky, but less funky than the other examples. ($30)

 Thordsen FRS-15 Stock: Complete kit to solve the issues of the pistol grip and a telescopic buttstock.
-Pretty much out of stock in most places. ($140)
+Generally in stock these days, but that can change often. ($140)

 Shark Fin Grip: A less permanent modification where you simply wrap the Kydex around your existing grip (lots of models available). ($29)

-Ambidextrous Safety: Highly recommended since all your fingers will be on the right side of the gun so it will be more difficult to engage and disengage the safety. ($18).
+Ambidextrous Safety: Highly recommended since all your fingers will be on the right side of the gun so it will be more difficult to engage and disengage the safety.
 More models and upgrades in our Best AR-15 Upgrades section.
+I like the Seekins.

 Many internet people say you can blind pin and epoxy your current collapsible stock so that it can no longer move, but again, I like to err on the safe side with a fixed stock.